×

 A foreign investor or company may set up as an unincorporated entity or incorporated entity in India.

-Unincorporated entities permit a foreign company to do business in India by establishing a liaison office, branch office, project office, or a trust.
+Unincorporated entities are liaison office, branch office, project office, or a trust.
 An incorporated entity, like a limited liability partnership, joint venture, or a wholly owned subsidiary is considered a separate legal entity and has a more structured setup.

 Features of a liaison office

-• It can provide information about the company and the products it manufactures to Indian customers
+• It can provide information about the company and the products the parent company manufactures to Indian customers; and

 Requirements to set up a liaison office

-• The COI/MOA & AOA should be attested by Indian Embassy/notary authority in the country of registration
+• The COI/MOA & AOA should be attested by Indian Embassy/notary authority in the country of registration; and

 • The bankers’ report from the applicant’s banker in the host country should show the number of years the applicant has maintained banking relations with that bank.